FREQUENTLY ASKED QUESTIONS

 You need to start from Deaf Introductory Workshop, to Visual-Gestural Communication Workshop, to Basic Communication Levels 1-3 Courses.
 At this moment, we have our plans to develop and run the Intermediate & Advanced Communication Courses.

 3. Can I arrange for the private tuition to learn Sign Language in my own pace?
-What is the Fast-Track mode for Basic Communication Levels 1-3 courses?
+What is the Private-Track mode for Basic Communication Levels 1-3 courses?

 Yes, you can learn Sign Language in your own pace, but it is at the best convenience and schedule of the instructor and student.
 This is the Fast-Track mode for the courses, and it is like a private tuition.
 The minimum/maximum time period for each session is 2 hours.